Physical Activity at Ghyll Royd

 - Fruit and vegetables should make up a large part of a daily diet

 - Red meat and processed meat should be minimised

 - Sugar should be minimised

 At Ghyll Royd all of these guidelines are incorporated into the meal planning and schedule.
 Meals are cooked on the premises using only fresh ingredients every day.
 All meals include a variety of vegetables.
 Meals are designed to include a wide range of foods and to encourage children to experience a diverse range of tastes.
-There is no processed meat available.
 Fruit and vegetables are often incorporated into the puddings.
 Portions are appropriate for children.
 Children are able to bring one healthy snack for morning break and fresh water is constantly available.

-Importantly children all sit together and are strongly encouraged to show exemplary manners.
+Importantly, children all sit together and are strongly encouraged to show exemplary table manners.
 Children are rewarded for this on a weekly basis.
-Research shows that this cultural experience is important for children.
-Not only in understanding the role of food and nutrition, but crucially to encourage enjoyment in food.